 Many among us feel that our current life is not the best kind, that we are working towards something else, some moment after which we won’t have to do things we don’t like.
-As if happiness and fulfillment is a certain stage where we’ll only be surrounded by people who love us and whom we love.
-We would have learnt how to be positive and content, no matter what.
+As if happiness and fulfillment are at a certain stage where we’ll only be surrounded by people who love us and whom we love.
+We would have learned how to be positive and content, no matter what.
 Some say that’s enlightenment.

 How can I hope to be positive and happy when life is constantly making me suffer?

 I met an incredible group of young girls this week.
 These were not your usual children with functional families.
 Most of these young girls were sexually abused as children and are daughters of sex workers from Mumbai’s red-light district.
 Some have been a witness to or subjected to unthinkable acts.

 Listening to them, at times I struggled to hold back my tears.
 The six hours with these young children in the last three days and the ninety minutes I spent one-on-one were some of my most memorable moments.

 Why, you ask?
 While everyone’s dealing with a set of challenges in their life, some of us are more positive than others.
 Compared to everyone else, what was particularly striking about these girls was their sense of positivity, zest for life and a spark of hope in their eyes.

 These children constantly reminded me of something phenomenal – the four truths – about human existence.

 17 comments on this post.
 Please login to view member comments and participate in the discussion.